 Medicare pays 100% of home health services, with no co-pays or deductibles, and is accepted by most home health companies.
 Your private insurance may also pay for home health services.

-When switching insurance plans, make sure you verify not only home health coverage, but more importantly, that your access to home health will remain the same.
+When switching insurance plans, make sure you verify home health coverage and, more importantly, that your access to home health will remain the same.
 You’ll also want to find out how many nearby home health companies are in network with your new plan.
 It’s not cost effective for most home health providers to travel more than 15 or 20 miles to see a patient.
 We see so many patients change insurance plans, only to be unpleasantly surprised when no home health company can accept their new plan.

 What is the eligibility to receive home health?